- HOME

 Studies indicate that 87% of top-level business leaders consider digital transformation an important focus area for their organization.
 With so many leaders focused on digital change, it's clear why having a digital transformation strategy in place is crucial.

-However, before you invest more time and money in digital initiatives, you need to know if you are moving in the right direction.
-You need a way to track if your efforts are actually working.
+However, before you invest more time and money in digital initiatives, you need to know if you're moving in the right direction; you need a way to track if your efforts are actually working.
 A maturity model gives you that clarity.

 Here's what a structured assessment framework provides:

-• Stakeholder alignment: When you can show leadership exactly where the organization stands and what the path forward looks like, it becomes easier to secure buy-in and budget for digital projects.
+Stakeholder alignment: When you can show the leadership team exactly where the organization stands and what the path forward looks like, it becomes easier to secure buy-in and budget for digital projects.

-• Competitive benchmarking: Many frameworks include industry comparisons, letting you see how your digital maturity stacks up against peers and competitors.
+Competitive benchmarking: Many frameworks include industry comparisons that show you how your digital maturity stacks up against peers and competitors.

 What are the stages of digital transformation maturity?

-Digital transformation maturity models typically have five key stages.
-Organizations progress through these levels as they deepen their digital integration and capabilities.
+Digital transformation maturity models typically have five key stages through which organizations progress through as they deepen their digital integrations and capabilities.
 Here's how these maturity stages compare:

 Let's break down what each stage looks like in practice.